blueripple/blueripple-research/br-2021-A/md/cpsStateRace/P3b.md

 But it’s important to be mindful of the limits of this sort of analysis.

 ## The Big Questions
-- What is or isn't happening in PA, SC and NV to produce improved VOC turnout?
+- What is or isn't happening in DE, AL, PA, MI, NJ and CA to produce improved VOC turnout?
-Conversely, what is or isn't happening in AZ, IA, FL and MA to depress VOC turnout?
+Conversely, what is or isn't happening WA, IL, KS, NH, MA, and KY to depress VOC turnout?
-Understanding that ought to help improve VOC turnout in a number of states.
+Understanding that might help improve VOC turnout in a number of states.

 - Why is the demographic component so large?
 In this piece, we've been focusing on state-specific effects, because we are interested in state-level solutions, especially organizing around VOC turnout and against suppressive state-policy.
-But looming over all of this is the fact that VOC turnout, especially Hispanic and Asian turnout, lag WNH turnout nationwide.
+But looming over all of this is the fact that VOC turnout, especially Hispanic and Asian turnout, lag WNH turnout nationwide---by more than 11 points in 2020, by no means an atypical year.
 That tips lots of elections to Republicans in places where Dems ought to be competitive, especially state-legislative and house seats.

-- Was this all similar in 2020?
-We're waiting on the CPS-VRS microdata